petezybrick/iote2e/iote2e-pyclient/README.md

 		sudo systemctl enable ssh.socket
 		sudo systemctl restart ssh
 		sudo apt-get update
-	Determine the IP address of the RPi instance ifconfig
+	Optionally set the RPi IP address to a fixed address, see TODO: **Master Network Setup** Determine the IP address of the RPi instance ifconfig
 			Look for "encap:Ethernet"